 03 May My favourite art spots in Shanghai

-With 7 days to discover the world’s biggest city, Shanghai, I only had enough time this April to do a see-and-move on fast of the art scene.
+With 7 days to discover the world’s biggest city, Shanghai, I only had enough time this April to dart around the art scene.

 To create a Shanghai city art trail, my tip would be to follow the young Shanghainese with their Off-White c/o Virgil Abloh streetwear and Balenciaga trainers.
 And to avoid the city tour guides with their peaked caps, flags and gaggles of tourists.
 Even then, there are a few places that only the art savvy know.
 (For my other, practical tips for visiting the city, please see my blog … My Top Travel Tips for Shanghai.)